ucm-it/hpc_docs/INSTALL.md

-# How to install the Documenation project
+# How to install the Documentation project
 This will cover the prequisite knowledge, softwares and tools to successfully have a local copy of the documentation site.

 ## Prerequisite Tools